 In order to achieve the IPCC goal of net carbon zero by 2050, the world would need to build one new electricity generation plant with about 1 MTOE of annual energy generation every day for the next 30 years.

 The global investment needed to achieve this would be about £9 billion per day or about $3.5 trillion each year for the next 30 years.
-This is about 4% of global GDP.
+This is about 4% of annual global GDP.

 This is perhaps feasible but would take a huge amount of effort and investment, given the time taken to plan each station.